lofcz/LlmTornado/README.md

         .AppendSystemMessage("You are a fortune teller.")
         .AppendUserInput("What will my future bring?")
         .GetResponse();

     Console.WriteLine(response);
 }
 ```

 ## 🔮 Custom Providers

-Instead of consuming commercial APIs, one can roll their own inference servers easily with a myriad of tools available.
-Here is a simple demo for streaming response with Ollama but the same approach can be used for any custom provider:
+Instead of consuming commercial APIs, one can roll their own inference servers easily with [a myriad](https://github.com/janhq/awesome-local-ai) of tools available.
+Here is a simple demo for streaming response with Ollama, but the same approach can be used for any custom provider:

 ```cs
 public static async Task OllamaStreaming()